koriroys/pakyow-docs/docs/routing/named_functions.md

 #### Function Context

 All functions for a particular route are evaluated in a single context.
-This allows state to be shared between functions, like so:
+This allows state to be shared between functions, like so (TODO the following code block uses before:, but at present that is not covered until the following section in the docs - CH):

     ruby:
     fn :foo do